KrystianJachna/Sentiment-Analysis/README.md

 negative with Logistic Regression model.
 It uses [Amazon Review Data](https://www.kaggle.com/datasets/bittlingmayer/amazonreviews) dataset for training and testing the model.
 More information about the dataset can be found [here](data/README.md).
-Data analysis and parameter tuning were performed in Jupyter notebooks, which can be found in the `notebooks` directory.
+Data analysis and parameter tuning were performed in Jupyter notebooks, which can be found in the [notebooks'](notebooks) directory.

 ## Installation and Setup